Medieval Knighthood was one of the most central themes prevalent during medieval times in Europe.

 These qualities were the cornerstone of medieval knighthood during the medieval times.

 Not everyone could achieve medieval knighthood and the honour was reserved for a select few.
 An important condition of becoming a medieval knight was to hail from the nobility.

-While this was not the necessary and only condition, it was very difficult for a person outside nobility to aspire for medieval knighthood because it required a lot of money for the training and buying of weapons.
+While this was not the necessary and the only condition, it was very difficult for a person outside nobility to aspire to a medieval knighthood because it required a lot of money for the training and buying of weapons.

-Some important elements of the training of page boy included learning to use weapons, riding a horse, and showing a certain kind of ethical behaviour which was eventually to become the Code of Chivalry of medieval knighthood.
+Some important elements of the training of page boys included learning to use weapons, riding a horse, and showing a certain kind of ethical behavior which was eventually to become the Code of Chivalry of medieval knighthood.